cloudandthings/cat-terraform-fabric-workspaces/README.md

 ## Dependencies

 The project establishes the following dependencies:
+- Domains are created first and independently
-- Workspaces depend on capacities being created first
+- Workspaces depend on both capacities and domains being created
 - Capacity administrators are validated against Azure AD
+- Domain workspace assignments are created after workspace creation

+## Architecture

+The solution creates a hierarchical structure:
+1. **Azure Resource Groups** - Container for Azure resources
+2. **Fabric Capacities** - Compute resources for Fabric workloads
+3. **Fabric Domains** - Organizational units for governance
+4. **Fabric Workspaces** - Development environments linked to capacities and domains

 ## License

 The Microsoft Fabric Terraform provider is licensed under the Mozilla Public License 2.0.
-See [LICENSE.txt](.terraform/providers/registry.terraform.io/microsoft/fabric/1.2.0/windows_amd64/LICENSE.txt) for details.

 ## Notes

 - The [`terraform.tfvars.json`](terraform.tfvars.json) file contains sensitive information and is excluded from version control
 - State files ([`terraform.tfstate`](terraform.tfstate)) are also excluded from git
 - The Fabric provider is configured with `preview = true` to enable preview features
-- Ensure the admin email provided exists as a valid user in your Azure AD tenant
+- Ensure admin emails and principal IDs exist as valid users/groups in your Azure AD tenant
 - Fabric capacities require specific Azure regions that support Microsoft Fabric
+- Domain assignments automatically link workspaces to their specified domains
+- The workspace module extracts capacity names from Azure resource IDs for Fabric provider compatibility